This really is the best chocolate cookie recipe from scratch.

 Big chunks of melting chocolate - chewy, tender and so good.
-I offer many homemade cookie recipes that you can try also.
+I offer many homemade cookie recipes at the bottom of the page.

 1/3 cup flour